Skip to content

 broker_tokenstringAuthentication token for the Hub.

-auto_provideboolfalseAutomatically add as provider for new groves.
+auto_provideboolfalseAutomatically add as provider for new projects.

 Persistence settings for the Hub.